One part of the radio hobby i enjoy is conversion of EXPMR radio's.

 Back then there was a magazine available called Ham Radio Today or HRT.

-Chris G4HCL and Sheila G8IYA Lorek were the editors.
+Chris G4HCL Lorek was the editor.
 Luckly for me Chris lived in the next village to me so i regulary chatted to him.

 Chris at that time worked for Pye of Cambridge.He started doing conversion details in HRT.